 We also experienced incredible kindness from strangers.
 One day it was raining very hard and we were trying to walk from our Airbnb into town to find some breakfast (and let’s be real, COFFEE!)
 We apparently were heading the wrong way down the road, and a pick-up truck slowed down along side us.
 The gentleman who was driving motioned for us to get in the back cab, and we weren’t about to turn down the kind offer.
 He drove us into town, and when we got out he was almost offended that we offered him money, refusing to accept any.

 It may have been cold from the rain, but our hearts were warmed by this simple gesture.

-Kelly’s Top Tips for Easter Island:
+Kelly’s Guide to Easter Island:

 - Remember that there’s only one scheduled flight per day from Santiago – so you need to plan accordingly

 - If you are not on an organized tour – which I would recommend for the freedom – then you can easily rent your own car for approximately 50,000 a day.
 But note – all cars for rent seem to be manual!

 - English speaking guide if you can – can book through car rental places often

 - Despite it being a developing nation, prices are still expensive – you may want to consider Airbnb over hotels